Prototyping with Microcontrollers, Sensors, and Materials

 Closed systems only allow heat to be transferred to the surroundings.
 A hermetically sealed bottle of soda is a closed system.
 If placed in a hot environment, it absorbs energy in the form of heat, but the amount of liquid within does not change.

 Isolated systems do not interact with the surroundings at all.
 No exchange of heat or mass is possible.
 An ideal Thermos® is an isolated system.
-If hot chocolate is poured within, the same amount at the same temperature will be poured out later.
+If hot chocolate is poured inside a Thermos, the same amount at the same temperature will be poured out later.
 No such system can be fabricated, but they can be approximated.

 The other important consideration in creating the container is its cost.
 Minimal design uses the fewest resources while maintaining the safety and efficacy of a product.